(TSX : ALC)

 ("Algoma" - www.algonet.com) is pleased to announce that it has taken delivery of the second of

-eight news Equinox class lake bulk carriers from Nantong Mingde
+eight new Equinox class lake bulk carriers from Nantong Mingde shipyard

 leave China shortly.